 At Portreath, computing is taught in discreet computing lessons.
 We follow 'Digital Learning Cornwall's' computing programme and we supplement this with other computing resources.
 Every lesson is individually planned so that it can be effectively taught and so it meets the needs of all our pupils.
 Having discreet lessons means that the children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
 Where appropriate, meaningful links will be made between the computing curriculum at the wider curriculum.
 In computing lessons the children will use either the iPads or the Chromebooks in order to access a range of apps and software.
 Discreet computing lessons will focus on the curriculum skills of information technology and digital literacy.
-We use Espresso coding as well as Scratch, hopscotch, Daisy the Dinosaur, hour of Code and lightbot as a platform for coding in years 1 and above.
+We use Scratch, hopscotch and beebots as a platform for coding in years 1 and above.
 A set of Bluebots/Beebots are kept in the early years for the reception children to programme.
+A class set of Micro:bits are available for key stage 2.
 Computing is also used as a teaching and learning tool and technology is used in a range of lessons.